 git clone git://github.com/lisa-lab/pylearn2.git

-You also need to set your PYLEARN2_DATA_PATH variable.
-On linux, the best way to do this is to add a line to your .bashrc file:
+For some tutorials and tests you will also need to set your PYLEARN2_DATA_PATH variable.
+On Linux, the best way to do this is to add a line to your ~/.bashrc file:

 Note that this is only an example, and if you are not in the LISA lab, you will need to choose a directory path that is valid on your filesystem.
 Simply choose a path where it will be convenient for you to store datasets for use with Pylearn2.

 Pylearn2 in a box uses Vagrant to easily create a new VM installed with Pylearn2 and the necessary packages.